 Yes, we will have the ‘Square’ app, so ‘Lagniappe Tokens’ (food/drink tickets) can be purchased with cash or credit card.
 Memorial tribute donations are made through our GoFundMe campaign site online.
 There may be additional vendors at the event accepting payments their own way.

-A lot of the There is a parking garage on Queen Street and other lots nearby.
+There is a parking garage on Queen Street and other lots nearby.
 The Jazz Crawl coincides with the ‘Second Sunday on King’ art market, so it may be crowded around Gibbes Museum.
 Another suggestion is to park near Marion Square and take a stroll down King to checkout the festivities of ‘Second Sunday’!

 The parade is 0.7 miles going from Gibbes Museum Garden (backside on King St.) to Marion Square.
 The parade from Marion Square to Prohibition is 0.5 miles.

-Absolutely!
+Join in behind the krewes!
 The community bonding power of the New Orleans second-line comes from everyone joining in the celebration, dancing and ‘rolling with the band’.

 There will be some bar-top tables and a limited number of chairs and benches.
 The event is designed to keep you engaged with the performances and activities, but there will still be some places to rest your legs and set your drinks down.